aagb1884/solo_project_andrew_blair/README.md

 The CSS is also quite successful, being mostly accessible.
 With further time I hope to improve accessibility, complete the Create Order function and include total costs of Orders (possibly with discounts when you spend over a certain amount).
 I also hope to update the order form so you can order multiples of items.

+I also plan to dry the code once my coursework is finished.

-HOW TO RUN THE APP
+##HOW TO RUN THE APP

 You will need to have Flask and psycogb2 installed.